 Indication for Use of Cow Fart Juice as a Spot Treatment

-Bumps that you have played with or picked at and may have a scab.
-Patchy areas due to fungal, bacterial or viral presence.
+Bumps that you have played with or picked at and may have a scab or a patchy area.

 Use as an Oil Cleanser